-- Get an introduction to the ArcGIS platform.
+- Get an introduction to ArcGIS.

 - Get an introduction to the ArcGIS Pro user interface.

 - Learn to navigate maps.

 - Work with tables of attribute data.

 - Get an introduction to symbolizing and labeling maps.

-- Work with side-by-side 2D and 3D maps.
+- Work with 2D and 3D maps.

-- Publish a map in ArcGIS Online.

-- Configure maps in ArcGIS Online.

-- Use Explorer for ArcGIS on a mobile device.

 Week 2, Map design